Kannagi/AltairX/ISA.md

 | 2               | Call relative | CALLR    |
 | 3               | Jump relative | JMPR     |

 * *Label*: the address, absolute or relative, of the instruction to jump to in ISRAM.
 The final address, in bytes, is `Label * 8`.
+If the jump is relative, the value is sign-extended.
 * *Subtype*: the logical operation to perform.

 ##### II.1.1.4.3) RET